Stromboli

 maintained, in which explosions occur at the summit craters with mild to moderate eruptions of incandescent volcanic

-observed at other volcanoes worldwide.
-Eruptions from the summit craters typically result in a few second-lasting mild
+at other volcanoes worldwide.
+Eruptions from the summit craters typically result in a few second-lasting mild energetic

-energetic bursts emitting ash, incandescent lava fragments and lithic blocks up to a few hundred metres in height.
+bursts emitting ash, incandescent lava fragments and lithic blocks up to a few hundred metres in height.
+Stromboli's activity

-number of houses by flying volcanic bombs.
-Large eruptions occur at intervals of years to decades, and the most recent
+by flying volcanic bombs.
+Large eruptions occur at intervals of years to decades, and the most recent large eruption began

 Panoramen